 Angelica Cheung, the founding editor-in-chief of Vogue China, is described by Forbes magazine as “the high priestess of China’s fashion scene”.

-Cheung presided over the prestigious magazine’s launch eleven years ago and has seen it become the most influential fashion publication in the country, featuring the work of international A-list photographers, models and stylists.
+Cheung presided over the prestigious magazine’s launch thirteen years ago and has seen it become the most influential fashion publication in the country, featuring the work of international A-list photographers, models and stylists.
 Vogue China’s phenomenal influence and industry clout has gained her respect and admiration throughout the global luxury industry.

 Cheung is an eloquent, engaging and dynamic public speaker who has a unique perspective on the China luxury industry and the broader issues of establishing – and maintaining – a brand presence in the world’s fastest-growing economy.
-The editor, who had a distinguished career in newspapers, magazines and radio, before launching Vogue China, has been the subject of profile stories in The Times of London, the Guardian and on CNN and BBC television and radio.
+The editor, who had a distinguished career in newspapers, magazines and radio, before launching Vogue China, has been the subject of profile stories in The Times of London, the Guardian, Forbes and on CNN and BBC television and radio.

 Cheung, a graduate in Law and English Literature from the prestigious Peking (Beijing) University, and holder of an MBA from the University of South Australia, began her journalistic career in Hong Kong, where she became editor-in-chief of Marie Claire, later moving to Shanghai to take the helm of the Chinese edition of Elle.

-Married with an eight-year-old daughter, she is also often requested to speak about the challenges involved in balancing a high-powered career with a harmonious family life.
+She is also often requested to speak about the challenges involved in balancing a high-powered career with a harmonious family life.

 At Kruger Cowne, we make it happen.Book Angelica Cheung

 Or alternatively call us to book Angelica Cheung on +44 (0)20 3124 1860